DmitriyYukhanov/genai-openadapt-descriptions/README.md

 ## Usage

-1. Ensure you have OpenAdapt installed and configured
+1. Ensure you have OpenAdapt installed and configured.
 2. Run the script with optional parameters:
 ```bash
 python run.py [OPTIONS]